galawaydude/data-place/100 operating-systems/Process Management.md

 ### **Shortest Job First

-Basically at a particular instant, we check
+Basically at a particular instant, we check which process has the lowest CPU Burst time, and put this in the CPU (this version is non preemptive).
+- Mode: Non-Preemptive (in this version)
+- Criteria: Burst Time (BT)
+- Tie-Breaker: If two processes have the same burst time, FCFS is used (the one that arrived earlier is chosen).
+- Implementation: Can be implemented with a min-heap data structure, leading to a time complexity of O(n log n).
+> This apparentl